SeloPeylo/h-da-Projekt-Systementwicklung/README.md

 The final Project is to be found on : gruppe2-nao\Choreographe Gesten\Gestenportfolio\Gestenportfolio.pml

-You can also check the each single Choreography on the folder : gruppe2-nao\Choreographe Gesten
+Each single Choreography can also be checked on the folder : gruppe2-nao\Choreographe Gesten